 From baking to biking, fundraising for the Prince’s Trust keeps Tyrwhitteers busy.
-Our founder Nick Wheeler’s 874-mile bike ride from Land’s End to John o’ Groats (a traversal the length of the great island of Britain) raised over£100k, while our team’s competitive cake sales, raffles, and pub quizzes have become an intrinsic part of the company’s social agenda.
-This September, 40 of us will be tackling the National Three Peaks Challenge; a gruelling trek which we hope will deliver a further £25,000 for the Trust.
+Our founder Nick Wheeler’s 874-mile bike ride from Land’s End to John o’ Groats (a traversal the length of the great island of Britain) raised an incredible £100k, while our team’s competitive cake sales, raffles, and pub quizzes have become an intrinsic part of the company’s social agenda.
+Since our partnership began in 2017, we are proud to have fundraised over £250,000 in an effort to help support young people everywhere.

 We also host WOW (World of Work) tours at Charles Tyrwhitt’s London office and Milton Keynes Distribution and Contact Centre.
 These workshops specifically support young people at risk of failing their GCSEs.
 Our goal is to inspire and share practical skills to boost their confidence and self-belief.

 For our beloved customers, however, the most exciting part of this partnership means we can support the Trust by doing what we do best: flexing our knack for style.
 Most recently we created a range of Charles Tyrwhitt Face Masks to help gents everywhere adhere to social distancing in style and we donated all profits made between June & July 2020 to The Prince’s Trust.
 We managed to raise a whopping £75,000 pounds for them!
 Thank you to all our customers for their fantastic support.

 For more information: https://www.ctshirts.com/uk/mens-accessories/face-masks